marcotessarotto/GPT-LinuxContextCollector/README.md

 4. Reviewing the Output

-   Inspect the system_info.txt file for completeness.
-Ensure you redact or remove any sensitive data before sharing or using the output.
+   Inspect the output of the script thoroughly to ensure completeness and accuracy.
+While the script does not collect user credentials, tokens, or SSH user or host keys, it is still important to review the output carefully.
+Redact or remove any sensitive data that might inadvertently appear before sharing the file with ChatGPT or any external party.

+   **Note:** Sharing detailed information with ChatGPT may be necessary for it to address your question effectively.
+However, you should exercise caution and carefully evaluate what to include.
+Striking the right balance between providing enough context and protecting sensitive information is essential for both resolving your issue and maintaining privacy.

 5. Example Output